-- Increase service to Streetsboro for low income, minority, and disabled populations - Add frequent service to busy routes - Add a midday trip to Cleveland - Ensure sidewalks and network connections to transit routes for better access
+- Add frequent service to busy routes

+- Add a midday trip to Cleveland

+- Ensure sidewalks and network connections to transit routes for better access

 Freight Rail

 Freight rail is a vital component of the transportation system.
 It is the backbone of industry and commerce throughout Ohio.
 Portage County has four freight lines: two Class I lines, one Class II line, and one Class III line.
 According to the US Surface Transportation Board, railroad classes are defined as the following based on their annual operating revenue in 2018 numbers: